TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 118/Psalms 118.3.md

 ---

-Let the house of Aaron now say, That his lovingkindness [endureth] for ever.
+Let the house of Aaron now say that his loving kindness endures forever.